-Step 5 - Select your Serial Port
+Step 5 - Choose your Serial Port

 - Open the Yo-Yo Firmware Uploader and select the device in the drop down menu.
-You may need to press "refresh list" if you do not see it in your list. - Your board's serial port should appear as '/dev/cu.SLAB_USBtoUART' - (i) If the device doesn't appear, double check that your USB cable has a data line.
+You may need to press "refresh list" if you do not see it in your list. - Your board's serial port should appear as something along the lines of COM# (COM3 in this case). - i If the device doesn't appear, double check that your USB cable has a data line.
 Some USB cables only have power lines, as they are used for charging only. - Leave the 'Erase Wifi Details' box unticked.